ojdf/aotools/README.md

 (which may require admin or root privileges) from the `aotools` directory.

-This package includes contributions from [Urban Bitenc](https://www.dur.ac.uk/physics/staff/profiles/?id=11418) at the CfAI, Durham University
+This package includes contributions from [Urban Bitenc](https://www.dur.ac.uk/physics/staff/profiles/?id=11418) and [James Osborn](https://www.dur.ac.uk/physics/staff/profiles/?id=11091)at the CfAI, Durham University.